vercel-labs/ai-sdk-5-migration-mcp-server/lib/source-material/migration-guide.md

 stopWhen: stepCountIs(5);

 // Stop when specific tool is called
-stopWhen: hasToolCall('finalizeTask');
+stopWhen: hasToolCall("finalizeTask");

 // Multiple conditions (stops if ANY condition is met)
 stopWhen: [
   stepCountIs(10), // Maximum 10 steps
-  hasToolCall('submitOrder'), // Or when order is submitted ];
+  hasToolCall("submitOrder"), // Or when order is submitted ];

 // Custom condition based on step content
 stopWhen: ({ steps }) => {
   const lastStep = steps[steps.length - 1];
-  // Custom logic - only triggers if last step has tool results return lastStep?.text?.includes('COMPLETE');
+  // Custom logic - only triggers if last step has tool results return lastStep?.text?.includes("COMPLETE");
 };
 ```